Julia Banks: Early life

-Banks was born and raised in Melbourne.
+Banks was born in Victoria on 18 September 1962.
+She was raised in Melbourne.
 Her parents are both of Greek heritage and her father migrated to Australia from Greece as a 15-year-old.
 She studied Arts and Law at Monash University, graduating in 1984 and 1986, respectively.
-She has graduated from the Australian Institute of Company Directors.
+She has graduated from the Australian Institute of Company Directors (FAICD).

 Banks worked as a lawyer in private practice principally in litigation and then joined Hoechst Australia Limited as Corporate Counsel.
 From 1992, she worked at Kraft Foods, rising from General Counsel to Senior Counsel and ultimately becoming the Director for Corporate Affairs (Australia, New Zealand, and the Asia-Pacific Regions).
 From 2009 to 2014, Banks served as General Counsel and Company Secretary for GlaxoSmithKline Australasia, also taking on the role of Head of Compliance and Risk Management.
 In 2014, she moved to George Weston Foods where she served as the Chief General Counsel and Company Secretary.
 She has also been a member of the Advisory Council on Intellectual Property and a Director of the Australian Made company.